The Cadet Scheme

 Background

-The Harness Racing Cadet Scheme has been running for over forty years and has produced world class reinsman.
+The Harness Racing Cadet Scheme has been running for nearly fifty years and has produced world class reinsman.
 Cadet academies are found around New Zealand and offer a range of qualifications to meet the skill levels required to have a rewarding career in the Harness Racing Industry.

 What is involved?

-Participants in the cadet scheme are working towards a NZQA National Certificate in Equine either Level 3 Stable Procedures for those who wish to be a stablehand.
-Or a Level 4 National Certificate in Equine – Harness Racing for those who want a career as a driver or a trainer.
+Participants in the cadet scheme are working towards a NZQA New Zealand Certificate in Equine either Level 2 Equine Skills for those who wish to be a stablehand, Level 3 Harness Racing Stable Assistant for those working towards a career in driving or training.
+Or a Level 4 New Zealand Certificate in Equine –Harness Racing Driver or Harness Trainer for those who want a career as a driver or a trainer.

 Also available is a Level 3 & 4 breeding qualification for those involved in the breeding sector.